NoeliaCI/coffee-meows/README.md

 [Coffee & Meows](https://noeliaci.github.io/coffee-meows) is a website for coffee and cat lovers looking for a space to relax.
-Visitors can learn what it is offered at the cafe and also about the health benefits of interacting with cats.
+Visitors can learn what it is offered at the cafe and about the health benefits of interacting with cats.
 They can also watch some pictures of the cats and the facilities and get in touch through a contact form.

 ![web on different screens](/assets/documentation/am-i-responsive.png)